 Departments allow you to create arbitrary separation for customer records for reporting, invoicing, defaults, and more.
 Worksites are physical locations that you will be sending employees.
 Worksites will be required to create order and correctly calculate taxes for back office processing because we are taxed both on where we live and where we work.
 You can create multiple worksites for any customer or department record.

 Looking for information on Worksites?
 Check out Beyond - Creating Customer Worksites.

 This article includes:

 Departments help create a hierarchy within the customer record.
 Departments are a great option when customers need separate billing information or for tracking separate sales and reporting for different branches of a customer.

-- There are no limits to the number of levels (departments) that can exist within a customer record.
-When dealing with departments, the terms 'primary' and 'root' are interchangeable.
+- There is no limit to the number of levels (departments) that can exist within a customer record.
+When dealing with departments, the terms primary and root are interchangeable.
 The primary/root record is always at the top of the customer tree.

 - If departments have been created for a customer, it is unlikely that orders would/should be created under the primary customer record.

 - Changes to a primary customer record will not be reflected in departments which already exist for that customer.